hashicorp/vault/api/SPEC.md

 ## Single Auth Method [/sys/auth/{id}]

 + Parameters
     + id (required, string) ...
-The name of the auth method.
+The ID of the auth method.

 ### Enable an auth method [PUT]
 Enables an authentication method.